top of page

 WHERE YOU SHOULD GO TO GET VACCINATION SHOTS

-As Fall slowly begins it is a reminder to start thinking about receiving your 2024 Influenza (Flu Shot) Vaccine, and possibly others.
-This year things are a little bit different since Medicare changed its policy and stance on covered vaccines on January 1, 2023.
-This new rule, allows Medicare Beneficiaries to receive Free, No Cost vaccinations for all of the vaccines recommended by the CDC.
+As Fall slowly begins, it is a reminder to start thinking about receiving your 2024 Influenza (Flu Shot) Vaccine, and possibly others.
+This year, things are a little different because Medicare changed its policy and stance on covered vaccines on January 1, 2023.
+This new rule allows Medicare Beneficiaries to receive free vaccinations for all vaccines recommended by the CDC.

-During the Pandemic nobody paid for Covid shots and Medicare always paid for Flu Shots, but there are a few more items that you may not be aware of.
+During the Pandemic, nobody paid for COVID shots, and Medicare always covered Flu Shots, but there are a few more items you may not be aware of.

 NEW COVID BOOSTER

-I suggest everyone considering getting the new COVID Booster to speak with their General Practitioner, Primary Care Doctor or their Nurse Practitioner, prior to scheduling a vaccine.
+I suggest everyone considering the new COVID-19 booster speak with their General Practitioner, Primary Care Doctor, or Nurse Practitioner before scheduling a vaccine.

-According to the article both of the latest COVID Booster shots that were made available last month are manufactured only by Pfizer and Moderna.
-It is recommended that if you get an Booster, find get one from the same manufacturer you used when you received your initial COVID-19 shots.
+According to the article, both of the latest COVID-19 booster shots that were made available last month are manufactured only by Pfizer and Moderna.
+It is recommended that if you get a booster, get one from the same manufacturer you used for your initial COVID-19 shots.

 Here is the troubling part of the article for me.
-The Pfizer Vaccine reportedly only tested the new Booster in mice and the Moderna Vaccine was only give to 10-50 humans in their tests.
-This does not at all mean that this new Booster that was released on September 12th, 2023 is unsafe, It only suggests that there is no way any company can say with certainty exactly how effective it is or just how effective it will be against all existing and other Covid variants still to come.
+The Pfizer Vaccine reportedly tested only the new Booster in mice, and the Moderna Vaccine was given only to 10-50 humans in its tests.
+This does not mean that the new Booster released on September 12th, 2023, is unsafe.
+It only suggests that no company can say with certainty how effective it is, or how effective it will be against all existing and future COVID-19 variants.

-From everything I have read to date concerning the new Booster, it is pro-ported to prevent the need for any long-term hospitalization for anyone diagnosed with COVID and it lessens the severity of the effects if you are diagnosed, which is great.
-But, to be clear, this new Booster, which is virtually untested and that it seems to me was rushed to market by the Government will not keep you from contracting COVID-19 and sadly it seems like the Government, FDA, and CDC rushing things unnecessarily, the only question is why?
-Lastly, if you are in a high-risk groupCOVID-19 for either contracting any form of COVID or due to a pre-existing condition that leaves you at higher risk for contracting Covid, definitely contact your Doctor and see what they say.
+From everything I have read to date about the new Booster, it is purported to prevent the need for any long-term hospitalization for anyone diagnosed with COVID and to lessen the severity of the effects if you are diagnosed, which is excellent.
+But to be clear, this new Booster, which is virtually untested and seems to me to have been rushed to market by the Government, will not keep you from contracting COVID-19, and, sadly, it seems the Government, FDA, and CDC are rushing things unnecessarily.
+The only question is why?
+Lastly, if you are in a high-risk groupCOVID-19 for either contracting any form of COVID or due to a pre-existing condition that leaves you at higher risk for contracting COVID, definitely contact your Doctor and see what they say.

-I am not a Medical professional and for the record up until this new Booster I have received every other COVID Booster.
-I have never been diagnosed with COVID-19 I just think there is more data delivered every day that suggests questioning the accuracy of claims previously made by Pfizer, Moderna, Bio-Tech, Johnson & Johnson, The FDA, the CDC and the White House is warranted.
-To me I have not read anything to suggest you would be harmed by receiving the Booster in any way, I just do not want anyone to think you are 100% protected against any of the COVID variants we have seen so far.
+I am not a Medical professional, and for the record, up until this new Booster, I have received every other COVID Booster.
+I have never been diagnosed with COVID-19.
+I think there is more data delivered every day that suggests questioning the accuracy of claims previously made by Pfizer, Moderna, Bio-Tech, Johnson & Johnson, the FDA, the CDC, and the White House is warranted.
+To me, I have not read anything suggesting you would be harmed by receiving the Booster.
+I do not want anyone to think you are 100% protected against any of the COVID variants we have seen so far.

 SHINGLES VACCINE (Herpes Zoster)

-Shingles is a common disease — almost 1 in 3 people will get shingles in their lifetime.
+Shingles is a common disease—almost 1 in 3 people will get it in their lifetime.
 The good news is that the shingles vaccine, called Shingrix®, is more than 90% effective at preventing shingles.

 RSV VACCINE

-A respiratory syncytial virus vaccine, or RSV vaccine, is a vaccine that protects against infection by the respiratory syncytial virus.
-The RSV vaccines Arexvy, and Abrysvo, were approved for medical use in the United States in May 2023.
+A respiratory syncytial virus (RSV) vaccine protects against infection by the respiratory syncytial virus.
+The RSV vaccines Arexvy and Abrysvo were approved for medical use in the United States in May 2023.

 PNEUMOCOCCAL PNEUMONIA VACCINE